vrms/erpnext_com/erpnext_com/www/docs/user/manual/en/customize-erpnext/custom-doctype.md

 #### DocType Detail

 1. Module: Select module in which this Doctype should be placed.
-1. Document Type: Specify if this Doctype will be to carry master data, or to track transactions.
-Doctype for book will be added as Master.
+1. Name: Specify a name for the new DocType
 1. Is Child table: If this Doctype is to be inserted as table into another Doctype, like Item table in the Sales Order Doctype, then you should check Is Child Table.
 Else no.
 1. Is Single: If checked, this Doctype will become a single form, like Selling Setting, which user will